Jury awards $75,000 to Idaho couple in ‘war on Christmas’ lawsuit

 A North Idaho jury awarded a Hayden-area couple $75,000 last week, ruling a homeowner’s association engaged in religious discrimination in a story billed as a “war on Christmas” by some national news outlets.

 The jury returned its unanimous verdict last Tuesday in favor of Jeremy and Kristy Morris, who in 2017 sued the West Hayden States First Addition Homeowners Association in U.S. District Court in Coeur d’Alene, alleging the HOA tried to block an extravagant Christmas program from taking place in their neighborhood.
-The HOA in turn, counter-sued.
+The HOA in turn, countersued.

-In their decision, the jury found the homeowner’s association discriminated against the Morris’ during and after the purchase of their home in the 13000 block of Ferndale Drive.
-It also found that a letter sent by the HOA in 2014 that said the Christmas program would violate the HOA’s covenants, conditions and restrictions showed a “preference that a non-religious individual” should purchase the home.
+In their decision, the jury found the homeowner’s association discriminated against the Morrises during and after the purchase of their home in the 13000 block of Ferndale Drive.
+It also found that a letter sent by the HOA in 2014 that said the Christmas program would violate the HOA’s covenants, conditions and restrictions showed a “preference that a nonreligious individual” should purchase the home.

 The jury awarded the couple $60,000 in compensatory damages, and $15,000 in punitive damages.
 An attorney for the defense did not immediately return calls Monday seeking comment on whether there was a plan to appeal.